DUNE/lbne-build/doc/wp.md

   management system for finding things like GCC, Boost etc.

-- This coupling is such that the user trying to build Art has no way to make it use system installs of the required packages (including GCC), even if these meet version requirements.
+- This coupling is such that the user trying to build a package using `cetbuildtools` has no way to make it use system installs of the required packages (including GCC), even if these meet version requirements.

-- `cetbuildtools` assumes GCC as the compiler, and subsequently Art code has been found to contain GCCisms and code non-compliant with the C++11/14 standard.
+- `cetbuildtools` is highly specialized on using GCC as the compiler, and subsequently code in `art` has been found to contain GCCisms and code non-compliant with the C++11/14 standard.

 - If a package *A* uses `cetbuildtools`, then a package *B* which uses *A* will be required to also use `cetbuildtools` (and thus `UPS`).
-This makes decoupling via a buildtime "firewall" very difficult to implement.
+This makes decoupling via a build-time "firewall" very difficult to implement.

-- Most functionality in `cetbuildtools` demonstrates a fundamental lack of understanding of CMake and its capabilities (including package location, import/export targets and target properties).
+- Most functionality in `cetbuildtools` demonstrates a fundamental lack of understanding of CMake and its capabilities/limitations (including package finding, import/export targets, target properties and globbing).

 - Much of `cetbuildtools` functionality is in the form of undocumented, heavyweight wrappers around simple core CMake.
 These also enforce